jagadeesh-k-2802/simple-email-fork/docs/FAQ.md

 Valid security certificates are officially signed (not self signed) and have matching a host name.

-#### ~~What does 'no IDLE support' mean?~~
+#### What does 'no IDLE support' mean?

-~~Without [IMAP IDLE](https://en.wikipedia.org/wiki/IMAP_IDLE) emails need to be periodically fetched,~~ ~~which is a waste of battery power and internet bandwidth and will delay notification of new emails.~~ ~~Since the goal of SimpleEmail is to offer safe and fast email, providers without IMAP IDLE are not supported.~~ ~~You should consider this a problem of the provider, not of the app.~~ ~~Almost all email providers offer IMAP IDLE, with as notable exception Yahoo!~~
+Without [IMAP IDLE](https://en.wikipedia.org/wiki/IMAP_IDLE) emails need to be periodically fetched.

 #### How can I login to Gmail / G suite?

-Preferably select Gmail as provider and select an account on your device.

-To login to Gmail / G suite you'll often need an app password, for example when two factor authentication is enabled.
+Since January 2020 Gmail restricted the scopes, now requires authorization 'oAuth' to be able to authenticate, we have plans to fix this and allow oAuth authentication without privative libraries.

+As a temporary solution you need to allow IMAP authentication or how Google says "less secure apps".
-See here for instructions: [https://support.google.com/accounts/answer/185833](https://support.google.com/accounts/answer/185833).
+See here for instructions: [https://support.google.com/accounts/answer/6010255](https://support.google.com/accounts/answer/6010255)

-If this doesn't work, see here for more solutions: [https://support.google.com/mail/accounts/answer/78754](https://support.google.com/mail/accounts/answer/78754)

 #### Why are messages in the outbox not moved to the sent folder?